YounesAkbari/Source-Camera-Model-Identification-/README.md

 The fusion method (implementation) is borrowed from <a href="https://github.com/soheilb/multimodal_dictionary_learning">Soheil Bahrampour</a> codebase.

-Forward and Backward function is defined in FusionLayer.m
+Forward and Backward functions is defined in FusionLayer.m

 One of our implementations of the model is in ConstrainedNetMultistreams.m